Suvira McDonald Steel Sculpture

 - Explore the intricate fish motifs embedded in Suvira McDonald's steel sculpture, reflecting Ballina's vibrant river culture.

-- Admire the elegant curves of Regatta, capturing the fluid essence of the Richmond River's dynamic atmosphere.
+- Admire the elegant curves of Regatta, capturing the fluid essence of the Richmond River's movement and light.

-- Discover the artistry of a Northern Rivers local, with three decades of experience in ceramics and sculpture.
+- Discover the artistry of a Northern Rivers local, with Suvira McDonald's three-decade career in ceramics and sculpture.

 Regatta is a striking steel sculpture by local artist Suvira McDonald, inspired by the rhythm and beauty of Ballina’s river culture.
 The artwork reflects the lively atmosphere of weekends when the sails of the local Ballina Sailing Club sweep across the river’s surface — a scene of movement, light, and community connection.